CoderDennis/decorum/notes.md

 Elixir Outlaws ep 2 has a good quote.
 Something like “shrinking is the real magic of property based testing.”
 Ep 4 also talks about prop testing and a debate around StreamData being included in Elixir core.

-### Use 32-bit integers for PRNG history.
+### Internal representation of PRNG history.

-Should the history store floats from :rand.uniform() or should it store integers?
-I thought it should store 64 bit unsigned integers because those can easily be shrunk by dividing by 2 or subtracting 1.
-And float (see below) is defined as an interpretation of 64 bits.
-Will the integer generator ever need to produce integers larger than 64 bits?
-Would 32 bit integers work?
-Floats would consume 2 of them as in the Elm implementation.
-If a larger range was requested, then take 2 or more of them?
+We're currently using a list of 32-bit integers, which is the same as the Elm implementation.

+Unsigned Integers work best because they shrink easily by dividing by 2 or subtracting 1.

 What is the internal representation of integers in the BEAM?
 Small integer is 1 word (60 bits on 64-bit architecture) See https://www.erlang.org/doc/efficiency_guide/advanced.html

 What effect does size of integer stored in PRNG history have on the rand algorithm used?
 If only storing 32-bit ints, then it doesn't matter.

+- [ ] Should we use a bytes as is done in Hypothesis?
+No matter what size ints we store, when a larger value is requested, we need to use more than one of them.

+Using smaller integers might make it more important to label chunks of random history the way hypothesis does.
+I couldn’t find the equivalent in the Elm implementation.
+Martin confirmed that it's not in the Elm code.

 ### How is `:rand` thread safe when running ExUnit async true?